What is AAC?

 Aided AAC – or AAC that uses tools or materials.

 - AAC apps on mobile devices

 Generally, when we are setting up for AAC, we may use a high-tech tool (e.g. a Speech Generating Device, or AAC app on an iPad), or a light-tech/paper-based tool (e.g. a communication book, or board).

-Many people who cannot speak are not yet literate.
-We introduce these users to visual symbols that represent words or maybe phrases.
+Many people might need symbols or pictures when communicating, including those who cannot yet read or spell.
+We can introduce visual symbols that represent words or maybe phrases.
 Proloquo2Go is AssistiveWare’s symbol-based AAC solution.

 Just because a person has some spoken communication in the form of words or vocalizations, it does not mean that they should not be eligible for AAC.
 Giving a person with limited speech, an AAC system will give them more words and language, and the possibility of communicating far more than they can with speech alone.